MolSSI-Education/mm-tools/_episodes/02-md-alkanes.md

 1. **Minimization** - A brief energy minimization to eliminate "bad" interatomic contacts (i.e., ones that would cause high forces) that would result in a numerically unstable simulation.
 1. **Equilibration** - A brief MD simulation for the purpose of bringing the system temperature or temperature and volume to the desired equilibrium values.
 1. **Production** - A long MD simulation for the purpose of collecting data.
+1. **Analysis** - After you have collected your data from the production run, you must analyze the trajectory to draw conclusions.

 ## Running your first simulations